 Long Play Liberation stands in solidarity with the Black Lives Matter movement.
-Long Play Liberation is a performance, protest, playlist and philosophy, celebrating and centring blackness as the quotidian symbol of transformation.
+Long Play Liberation is a performance, protest, playlist, and meditative process, ingrained in daily practice as a way to focus and project hope, celebrating and centring Blackness as the quotidian symbol of transformation.

 Empowered by enactments of present and possible conditions of liberation for black people, anarchic juxtapositions – performance installation, lecture demonstration, film, dance and ritual – reposition late nineteenth and early twentieth century local seats of government – the Grade II listed Old Stratford Town Hall, and Newham Town Hall.

-Confronting oppositional forces – life, joy, and celebration / death, pain, and mourning; inspiration and experience / boredom and ignorance; vulnerability / strength; resting and waking; power and fatigue – Long Play Liberation refracts the hyperadaptabilty and spacious radiance of blackness.
+A safe place to find a way to be in synchrony with the environment and the complexity of mixed and conflicting emotions and oppositional forces coming together – life, joy, and celebration / death, pain, and mourning; inspiration and experience / boredom and ignorance; vulnerability / strength; resting and waking; power and fatigue – Long Play Liberation refracts the hyperadaptabilty and spacious materiality and radiance of Blackness.